candycoatedrox/CSC120-FinalProject/cheatsheet.md

   - **The Cage:** existentialism; decapitation; gore
   - **The Grey:** self-immolation; description of a bloated corpse; drowning; burning to death; body horror
   - **Happily Ever After:** derealization; existentialism; end-of-relationship; some people have experienced triggers related to emotional domestic abuse while playing this chapter

-# (SPOILER ALERT) Guide

-If your game includes challenges that must be overcome to win, also list them below.